 I’ll start off by saying that this could be more accurately titled “5 Otherwise Useless Talents That You Can’t Use Unless You Spend Vast Amounts of Time in a Kitchen”.
 I decided that seemed a tad clunky, and it also could be a strong turn off to potential readers.
 You might now be thinking, “Melanie, it looks like you’re being a bit loose with that ‘spectacular’ word.
 Maybe you need to tone the showmanship down a notch.”
 To which I would say, “Perhaps.”
 But might they be…superhuman?
 (I know, now I’m just being dramatic.)
 I’ll let you be the judge!

-- Your internal timer will progress to a point that you will be able to know almost exactly when 30 seconds, a minute, 5 minutes, or any amount of time has passed by and your product is due for a checking.
+You will be able to know almost exactly when 30 seconds, 5 minutes, or any amount of time has passed by and your product is due for a checking.
 Sometimes timers don’t start, and when the very life of your pastries is hanging in the balance, you must have a steady awareness of the passage of time so that you might come to the rescue if need be.

 Should you be considering a career in the pastry field, then you have these exciting talents (as well as many other wonderful skills!) that you can look forward to gaining!
 If you do not plan on entering into the wonderful world of pastry, you will have to content yourself with standing in awe and watching the professionals exercise their extraordinary abilities.